Hani Hanjour: 2001

-On August 1, Hanjour and Almihdhar returned to Falls Church to obtain fraudulent documentation at a 7-Eleven convenience store where an illegal side business operated for such a service.
+On 1 August, Hanjour and al-Mihdhar returned to Falls Church to obtain fraudulent documentation at a 7-Eleven convenience store where an illegal side business operated for such a service.
 There they met Luis Martinez-Flores, himself also an illegal immigrant, who agreed to help them for a $100 fee.
 They drove together to a DMV office at a mall in nearby Springfield, Virginia, where Martinez-Flores gave them a false address in Falls Church to use, and signed legal forms attesting that they lived there.
-Hanjour and Almihdhar were then granted state identity cards.
-(Martinez-Flores was later sentenced to 21 months in prison for aiding them, and giving false testimony to police).
+Hanjour and al-Mihdhar were then granted state identity cards.
+(Martinez-Flores was later sentenced to 21 months in prison for aiding them, and giving false testimony to police.)
 On that same day, Hanjour was stopped by police for driving a Toyota Corolla 55 mph in a 30 mph zone in Arlington, Virginia, for which he paid a $70 fine.

 Employees at Advance Travel Service in Totowa, New Jersey later claimed that Moqed and Hanjour had both purchased tickets there.
 They claimed that Hanjour spoke very little English, and Moqed did most of the speaking.
 Hanjour requested a seat in the front row of the airplane.
 Their credit card failed to authorize, and after being told the agency did not accept personal checks, the pair left to withdraw cash.
 They returned shortly afterwards and paid the $1,842.25 total in cash.

 Hanjour began making cross-country flights in August to test security, and tried to rent a plane from Freeway Airport in Maryland; though he was declined after exhibiting difficulty controlling and landing a single-engine Cessna 172.
-He moved out of his New Jersey apartment on September 1, and was photographed four days later using an ATM with fellow hijacker Majed Moqed in Laurel, Maryland, where all five Flight 77 hijackers had purchased a 1-week membership in a local Gold's Gym.
+He moved out of his New Jersey apartment on 1 September, and was photographed four days later using an ATM with fellow hijacker Majed Moqed in Laurel, Maryland, where all five Flight 77 hijackers had purchased a 1-week membership in a local Gold's Gym.
 There, Hanjour claimed that his first name translated as warrior when a gym employee asked if there was an English translation of their Arabic names.
 (Hani actually translates as "contented.")

-On September 10, 2001, Hanjour, Mihdhar, and Hazmi checked into the Marriott Residence Inn in Herndon, Virginia where Saleh Ibn Abdul Rahman Hussayen, a prominent Saudi government official, was staying.
+On 10 September 2001, Hanjour, al-Mihdhar, and al-Hazmi checked into the Marriott Residence Inn in Herndon, Virginia where Saleh Ibn Abdul Rahman Hussayen, a prominent Saudi government official, was staying.
 No evidence was ever uncovered that they had met, or knew of each other's presence.